Sidekicks (The Naked Brothers Band)

-"Sidekicks" is the first and second episodes of the second season of the television series The Naked Brothers Band which premiered on January 21, 2008, on Nickelodeon.
-The episode is in the format of a rockumentary-mockumentary musical episode.
+"Sidekicks" is the first and second episodes of the second season of the television series The Naked Brothers Band, which aired as a television movie special on Nickelodeon on January 21, 2008 to 3.6 million viewers; it was the highest rated program for the week for children in the 6-11 and 9-14 age groups.

+The TV movie episode is in the format of a rock-mockumentary.
+Sidekicks is written and directed by Polly Draper, who also serves as showrunner and is the mother to the show's stars, Nat Wolff and Alex Wolff, the lead singer-songwriter and drummer, respectively.

 Plot

 In the beginning of the film, Nat and Alex are talking about how school ended three months ago.
 They don't want to explain it, so they ask the audience if they want to go three months in the past in their "Time Machine".
 They try to go back in time making strange noises, but they're still in the present because the audience didn't believe, so they try again, and are taken three months into the past.

 It is the final few days of school at Amigos Elementary, and the Naked Brothers Band start their tour at the year-end Masquerade Party.
 The theme of the party is "Superheroes", and Nat and Alex don't know who to be.
 Alex finds the Batman costume, which means that Nat is a sidekick.

 Nat and Alex change their minds many times, and don't care what hero they are, as long as they're more powerful than one another, but Nat just wants to be more powerful than Rosalina.
 Then, Jesse remembers that Rosalina's prom is the same night as the Masquerade, so she won't be going to the Masquerade.

 At Amigos Middle (Nat's school) and Amigos High School (Rosalina's school), Nat and Rosalina begin conversing about the Masquerade Party, which coincidentally is on the same night as Rosalina's prom.
 Rosalina says that she doesn't want to go to the prom because it isn't her dream.

 The head of the prom committee, Patrice Johnston (Sarah Livingston), bumps into Nat and Rosalina's conversation and tells them to act cool, because the most popular boy in high school, senior Wade Kilgannon (Mark Richard Keith), is walking over to the high school doors.

 Wade asks Rosalina out to the prom and Nat tells her to go (even though he didn't really want his crush to go out with another guy) and Wade makes plans without letting Rosalina have a final say in the matter, saying that: "It is every girl's dream".
 Patrice gets very upset, because she thought that Wade was coming over to ask her to the prom.